Liberty Global: Merger with Vodafone in the Netherlands

 In June 2015, Vodafone confirmed talks with Liberty Global focused on potential partnerships, but denied that a full merger was in the works.
 Liberty Global invested in Guavus, a data analytics company, in September 2015.
 In February 2016, it was announced that Vodafone and Liberty Global would merge Dutch operations.
 Liberty's Dutch subsidiary, Ziggo, would work with Vodafone's mobile network.
 Vodafone paid Liberty €1 billion as part of the joint venture valued at €3.5 billion.
 The deal was approved by the European Commission in August 2016.
-On December 31, 2016, the proposed merger of Liberty Global's and Vodafone Group's Dutch operations was completed, resulting in a joint venture called VodafoneZiggo Group Holding B.V.
+On 31 December 2016, the proposed merger of Liberty Global's and Vodafone Group's Dutch operations was completed, resulting in a joint venture called VodafoneZiggo Group Holding B.V.

 Innovations and investments

 In 2013–2016, Liberty Global invested EUR 14.5 billion in infrastructure, including investments to bring high-speed internet to four million more European households through new build and upgrades.

-In October 2017, Liberty Global opened the Telenet Innovation Center in Brussels, its second innovation hub alongside the Tech Campus near Amsterdam.
+In October 2017, Liberty Global opened the Telenet Innovation Centre in Brussels, its second innovation hub alongside the Tech Campus near Amsterdam.
 The Innovation Center is focused on testing Internet of Things (IoT) solutions and mobile technologies, including the introduction and preparation of 5G networks.